echemdb/svgdigitizer/doc/cli.md

 Download the resulting {download}`SVG (example_plot_paginate_p0.svg)<./files/others/example_plot_paginate_p0.svg>`.

-In addition to the linked image, basic elements for annotating a curve in a figure can be embedded in the SVG from builtin templates with the `--template`.
+In addition to the linked image, basic elements for annotating a curve in a figure can be embedded in the SVG from builtin templates with the `--template` option.

 ```{code-cell} ipython3
 !svgdigitizer paginate ./files/others/example_plot_paginate.pdf --template basic